elainevoice/docker/README.md

 # Using Docker Compose with Elaine Voice
+> All default configs are set for production/live, development-environment changes should be build upon the prod/live configs.
 ## Getting Started

 These instructions will get you a copy up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.